robert17/iotf-rtd/docs/reference/device_model.rst

 Identifiers and Device Type
 -------------------------------------------------------------------------------

-Each device connected to the Internet of Things Foundation is associated with a device type.
+Each device connected to the Watson IoT platform is associated with a device type.
 Device types are intended to be groups of devices which share characteristics or behaviour.

 A device type has a set of attributes.
-When a device is added to the Internet of Things Foundation, the attributes in its device type are used as a template overridden by device-specific attributes.
+When a device is added to the Watson IoT platform, the attributes in its device type are used as a template overridden by device-specific attributes.
 For example, the device type could have a value for the ``deviceInfo.fwVersion`` attribute reflecting the firmware version at the time of manufacture, and this value would be copied from the device type into the devices as